shivangv6/Python_Works/README.md

 # Python_Works
-I have lot of coding on python and make small games by coding in python
+I have done lot of coding on python and make small games.